serjo96/react-book/README.md

 * styles having /src/ in their absolute path are considered part of the application and exported as local css modules.
 * other styles are considered global styles used by many components and are included in the css bundle directly.

-### Contribute
-Please contribute to the project if you know how to make it better, including this README :)